Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.7 =
+* Now properly adds menu_order column to WPMS installs for chapter ordering
+* Added toggle in archive chapter dropdown that let's you set it so that the count doesn't show
+* changed width of ID column in the chapters editor section to 40px to account for higher iD numbers
+* added option to allow comics to be associated with regular WordPress categories
+* fixed bug where archive dropdown didn't properly display order (hopefully)

 = 1.6.2 =
-Verifying Compatibility with 3.9 WordPress
+* Verifying Compatibility with 3.9 WordPress

 = 1.6.1 =
-Attempt to fix the language text domain and directory
+* Attempt to fix the language text domain and directory

 = 1.6 =
-Can select which chapter appears on the home page (or all) removed click comic for larger version text
+* Can select which chapter appears on the home page (or all)
+* removed click comic for larger version text

 = 1.5.9 =
 * Added option to disable the rewrite rules regeneration